hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250810074v2-next-edit-prediction-learning-to-predict-code-edits-from-context-and.md

 ---
 layout: default
-title: Next Edit Prediction: Learning to Predict Code Edits from Context and Interaction History
+title: "Next Edit Prediction: Learning to Predict Code Edits from Context and Interaction History"
 ---

 # Next Edit Prediction: Learning to Predict Code Edits from Context and Interaction History